You are here

 The Hyde Amendment

 The Hyde Amendment, enacted in 1976, prohibits federal funds from being used to cover the cost of an abortion.
 This effectively means that women who are covered by public health insurance are no longer able to use their own health insurance to pay for an abortion unless the pregnancy poses a risk to the woman’s life or resulted from rape or incest.
 Similar policies restricting the use of federal funds to pay for abortion were subsequently enacted for federal employees and their dependents, military personnel, Native American women who access care through the Indian Health Service, women incarcerated in federal facilities, and Peace Corps volunteers.
-Currently, only 17 US states use their own funds to cover abortion for public health insurance enrollees.
-Women that qualify for public health insurance but live in one of the 33 states that do not cover abortion may be forced to carry an unintended pregnancy to term if they are unable to independently raise the money to cover the cost of their abortion.
+Currently, only 16 US states use their own funds to cover abortion for public health insurance enrollees beyomd what the Hyde Amendment requires.
+Women that qualify for public health insurance but live in one of the 34 states that do not cover abortion may be forced to carry an unintended pregnancy to term if they are unable to independently raise the money to cover the cost of their abortion.
 A 2009 review of the literature estimates that when state funding is not allocated for abortion coverage, nearly one-quarter of women with public health insurance may carry a pregnancy to term when they would otherwise choose to obtain an abortion.
+In states that adhere to the Hyde Amendment, Medicaid paid for only 1.5% of abortions in 2014 .

 Impact of the Affordable Care Act

 With the implementation of the Affordable Care Act (ACA) in 2014, the restriction on the use of federal funds to pay for abortion was applied to plans offered through the healthcare exchange.
 The ACA requires only that states separate federal funding in their accounting to ensure it is not allocated for abortion, but it does not otherwise prohibit abortion coverage.
-However, 25 US states independently enacted bans preventing plans sold through the state marketplace from covering abortion care.
-21 states also ban abortion coverage for public employees, and 10 states ban abortion coverage in private “plans written in the state."
+However, 26 US states independently enacted bans preventing plans sold through the state marketplace from covering abortion care .
+22 states also ban abortion coverage for public employees, and 10 states ban abortion coverage in private “plans written in the state" .
+In addition, in 2018, the Trump adiministration proposed new regulations that would require issuers to send two sperarate monthly bills to each policyholder; one bill for the non-Hyde abortion coverage and another for the premium fo rthe coverage of Essential Health Benefits.
+Policyholders would also need to return payment in two separate transactions.
+This proposed rule would disrupt coverage for many policyholders, and place additional logical obstacles on issuers.

 Impact of gestational age bans

 The cost of an abortion increases rapidly as a woman’s pregnancy advances.
 Women who discover they are pregnant during the first trimester but are unable to afford the cost of an abortion, may have to delay their appointment until the second trimester in order to raise sufficient funds.
-The average cost of a later abortion at 20 weeks LMP was $1562 in 2008.
-This cost can be almost two-thirds of a woman’s monthly income, significantly higher than the average cost of a first-trimester abortion.
+The median cost of a procedure rises from approximately $460 in the first trimester to $750 between 14 and 20 weeks and $1,750 after 20 weeks This cost can be almost two-thirds of a woman’s monthly income, significantly higher than the average cost of a first-trimester abortion.
 In a study of women who were denied an abortion because of gestational age limits, delays were reported primarily because women needed time to raise funds for the procedure and for the cost of travel to the appointment.

 By the time that some women are able to raise sufficient funds for their appointment, their pregnancy may have progressed such that there is no nearby provider that offers abortions at that gestational age.
-Nearly 38% of women in the US live in a county without an abortion provider.
 In the last decade, a number of states have enacted legislation banning abortion past a certain point in pregnancy based primarily on gestational age, thus further restricting the availability of legal abortion.
-Currently, 19 states have active policies banning abortion after a particular point in the second trimester, with 11 of those bans beginning at 20 weeks post-fertilization or 22 weeks LMP; three additional states have bans beginning at the third trimester.
-Women in need of a later term abortion are more likely to have to travel long distances or out-of-state to find a provider that offers abortions at the appropriate gestational age.
+Currently, 24 states have active policies banning abortion after a particular point in the second trimester, with 17 of those bans beginning at 20 weeks post-fertilization or 22 weeks LMP; one additional state has a ban beginning at the third trimester .
+Women in need of a later term abortion are more likely to have to travel long distances or out-of-state to find a provider that offers abortions at the appropriate gestational age .
 Later abortions can require a multi-day procedure, thus requiring a woman to arrange not only for transportation, but for several days of food, lodging, and childcare in addition to the cost of the abortion itself.
 Whether women are denied coverage for abortion by their state-sponsored insurance, private ACA insurance plan, or by their federal employee plan, the financial barriers to obtaining a later abortion can effectively make it out of reach.

 Limited access to providers

-Between 2008 and 2011, the number of clinicians providing abortion dropped by 4% in the United States.
-Even for women that are able to overcome financial barriers to obtaining a later abortion, they may have difficulty finding a clinician that offers later abortion services.
-In a 2012-2013 survey of US abortion providers, only 34% reported that they provide abortions after 20 weeks and only 16% do so at 24 weeks.
+Between 2008 and 2014, the number of clinicians providing abortion dropped by 7% in the United States Even for women that are able to overcome financial barriers to obtaining a later abortion, they may have difficulty finding a clinician that offers later abortion services.
+In a 2012-2013 survey of US abortion providers, only 34% reported that they provide abortions after 20 weeks and only 16% do so at 24 weeks .
 Further compounding this limited access are the state and federal laws that allow providers and entire health care institutions to refuse to provide abortion care because of a moral or religious objection.
-As of July 2015, laws in 45 states allow individual providers, including doctors and nurses, to refuse to participate in abortion provision.43 states allow health care institutions to do the same.
+As of April, 2019 laws in 46 states allow individual providers, including doctors and nurses, to refuse to participate in abortion provision, 4 states allow health care institutions to do the same .
 Providers who are willing to offer a later term procedure but work in a department where other providers refuse, or in an institution whose policies prohibit abortion provision, are effectively prevented from making their care available to women who need it.
 Because of these refusal laws, women who need abortions at a later stage in pregnancy may be forced to travel long distances to reach a later term abortion provider even if they live in a state whose regulations do not restrict the procedure itself.

 For more information about barriers to later abortion access see the Related Research in our archives.